meng-xu-cs/mvp-artifact/Readme.md

 Error: exiting with boogie verification errors
 ```

-The way to avoid this issue has been avoiding writing mutable borrows that may originate from multiple roots, which is less optimal and does not match with the expresivenss of the Move language.
+The way to avoid this issue in MVP V1 was to avoid writing mutable borrows that may originate from multiple roots, which is less optimal and does not match with the expresivenss of the Move language.

 ### Global Invariant Injection